 Food Allergen Labeling in Canada: Inside the Issue

-In anticipation of the labeling regulations that took effect August 4, 2012, Claire Gagné, Senior Editor of Allergic Living, prepared the following FAQ.
+Claire Gagné, former Senior Editor of Allergic Living, prepared the following FAQ about Canada’s allergen labeling regulations, which took effect August 4, 2012.
 It’s based on e-mailed answers from Health Canada officials and a telephone interview with Marilyn Allen, a food allergy consultant to Health Canada and Anaphylaxis Canada.

 Q. What will be different on the labels of the food products I purchase once the new regulations come into effect?